allenhurff/cie-titan-madr/docs/adr/index.md

 <!-- adrlog -- Regenerate the content by using "adr-log -i".
 You can install it via "npm install -g adr-log" -->

-- [ADR-0000](0000-use-markdown-architectural-decision-records.md) - Use Markdown Architectural Decision Records
+- [ADR-0000](0000-readypitchgo-overview-and-problem-statement.md) - ADR 0: ReadyPitchGo - Overview & Problem Statement
-- [ADR-0001](0001-use-CC0-as-license.md) - Use CC0 as license
+- [ADR-0001](0001-what-is-the-technology-stack.md) - ADR 1: What is the technology stack?
-- [ADR-0002](0002-do-not-use-numbers-in-headings.md) - Do not use numbers in headings
+- [ADR-0002](0002-caching-strategy.md) - Do not use numbers in headings
 - [ADR-0003](0003-include-in-adr-tools.md) - Inlucde in adr-tools
 - [ADR-0004](0004-write-own-toc-tool.md) - Write own TOC tool
 - [ADR-0005](0005-use-dashes-in-filenames.md) - Use dashes in filenames